-Policy/ Document (year) Year Issuing institution/ entity Document type Relevance for DAR Personal Data Protection Proclamation (PDPP) 2024 HPR Legislation The personal data protection proclamation is a comprehensive legal framework designed to protect individual privacy and regulate the management of personal data in Ethiopia.
+Policy/ Document (year) Year Issuing institution/ entity Relevance for DAR Personal Data Protection Proclamation (PDPP) 2024 HPR The personal data protection proclamation is a comprehensive legal framework designed to protect individual privacy and regulate the management of personal data in Ethiopia.
 As such any data generated by Ethiopian farmers must be held in a manner that complies with the law.
-Towards Digital Agriculture in Ethiopia an overview of the status, challenges, enablers, and prospects 2023 CIAT, CGIAR, Acatech, MoA Report/ strategy The document examines the current landscape, challenges, and opportunities of digital agriculture.
+Towards Digital Agriculture in Ethiopia an overview of the status, challenges, enablersenablers, and prospects 2023 CIAT, CGIAR, Acatech, MoA The document examines the current landscape, challenges, and opportunities of digital agriculture.
 The document also outlines strategic directions to follow for advancing digital agriculture in Ethiopia.
-Agriculture 10-in- 10 Strategy 2023 MoA Ministerial Strategy The document summarizes the 10 priority programs in agriculture to significantly improve food supply over the next 10 years.
-Therefore, special attention is given to raise production and productivity levels beyond the targets in the 10-year prospective plan.
-Digital Farmer Services (DFS) Roadmap 2023 BCG Report/ strategy This document details out the development of a digital farmer solutions roadmap for a state government in India which prioritised 3 "Big Plays" to reach 40 to 45 million farmers and create a 15 - 25% boast in the farmers' income Ethiopia Start Up Eco-System Report 2023 JICA Report/ strategy The document reviews the Ethiopian startup ecosystem and startups, providing a detailed look into their growth, success, failures, and sectors.
-One of the startup sectors detailed out in the document was Agri-tech, diving into the startups found at different points along the agriculture value chain State of Mobile Internet Connectivity and Indices 2023 GSMA Report/ strategy The GSMA report gives insights into the global state of mobile internet connectivity and the challenges that remain.
+Agriculture 10-in-10 Strategy 2023 МоА The document summarizes the 10 priority programs in agriculture to significantly improve food supply over the next 10 years.
+Therefore, special attention is given to raise production and productivity levels beyond the targets in the 10- year prospective plan.
+Digital Farmer Services (DFS) Roadmap 2023 BCG This document detailed out the development of a digital farmer solutions roadmap for a state government in India which prioritised 3 "Big Plays" to reach 40 to 45 million farmers and create a 15 - 25% boast in the farmers' income Ethiopia Start Up Eco- System Report 2023 JICA The document reviewed the Ethiopian startup ecosystem and startups, providing a detailed look into their growth, success, failures, and sectors.
+One of the startup sectors detailed out in the document was Agri-tech, diving into the startups found at different points along the agriculture value chain State of Mobile Internet Connectivity and Indices 2023 GSMA The GSMA report gives insights into the global state of mobile internet connectivity and the challenges that remain.
 The insights we can get from the report include coverage area, regional variations, and digital inclusion